IntelliTect/Coalesce/docs/stacks/ko/client/view-model.md

 ## Model-Specific Members

+The following members are generated for each generated ViewModel class and are unique to each class.
+The examples below are based on a type named `Person`.

-Configuration
+### Configuration

+<Prop def="static coalesceConfig: Coalesce.ViewModelConfiguration<Person>" lang="ts" />

-    A static configuration object for configuring all instances of the ViewModel's  type is created, as well as an instance configuration object for configuring specific instances of the ViewModel.
-See (see [ViewModel Configuration](/stacks/ko/client/model-config.md)) for more information.
+A static configuration object for configuring all instances of the ViewModel's type is created.
+See [ViewModel Configuration](/stacks/ko/client/model-config.md).

-    ``` ts
-    public static coalesceConfig: Coalesce.ViewModelConfiguration<Person>
-        = new Coalesce.ViewModelConfiguration<Person>(Coalesce.GlobalConfiguration.viewModel);

-    public coalesceConfig: Coalesce.ViewModelConfiguration<Person>
+<Prop def="coalesceConfig: Coalesce.ViewModelConfiguration<Person>" lang="ts" />

+An per-instance configuration object for configuring each specific ViewModel instance is created.
+See [ViewModel Configuration](/stacks/ko/client/model-config.md).

+### DataSources
+<Prop def="
+public dataSources = ListViewModels.PersonDataSources;
-        = new Coalesce.ViewModelConfiguration<Person>(Person.coalesceConfig);
+public dataSource: DataSource<Person> = new this.dataSources.Default();" lang="ts" />
-    ```

-DataSources
-    For each of the [Data Sources](/modeling/model-components/data-sources.md) for a model, a class will be added to a namespace named ``ListViewModels.<ClassName>DataSources``.
+For each of the [Data Sources](/modeling/model-components/data-sources.md) for a model, a class will be added to a namespace named `ListViewModels.<ClassName>DataSources`.
 This namespace can always be accessed on both `ViewModel` and `ListViewModel` instances via the `dataSources` property, and class instances can be assigned to the `dataSource` property.

-    ``` ts
+### Data Properties
+<Prop def="
+public personId: KnockoutObservable<number | null> = ko.observable(null);
+public fullName: KnockoutObservable<string | null> = ko.observable(null);
+public gender: KnockoutObservable<number | null> = ko.observable(null);
+public companyId: KnockoutObservable<number | null> = ko.observable(null);
-    public dataSources = ListViewModels.PersonDataSources;
+public company: KnockoutObservable<ViewModels.Company | null> = ko.observable(null);
-    public dataSource: DataSource<Person> = new this.dataSources.Default();
+public addresses: KnockoutObservableArray<ViewModels.Address> = ko.observableArray([]);
-    ```

-Data Properties
+public birthDate: KnockoutObservable<moment.Moment | null> = ko.observable(moment());" lang="ts" />

 For each exposed property on the underlying EF POCO, a `KnockoutObservable<T>` property will exist on the TypeScript model.
 For navigation properties, these will be typed with the corresponding TypeScript ViewModel for the other end of the relationship.
 For collections (including collection navigation properties), these properties will be `KnockoutObservableArray<T>` objects.

-    ``` ts
-    public personId: KnockoutObservable<number> = ko.observable(null);
-    public fullName: KnockoutObservable<string> = ko.observable(null);
-    public gender: KnockoutObservable<number> = ko.observable(null);
-    public companyId: KnockoutObservable<number> = ko.observable(null);
-    public company: KnockoutObservable<ViewModels.Company> = ko.observable(null);
-    public addresses: KnockoutObservableArray<ViewModels.Address> = ko.observableArray([]);
-    public birthDate: KnockoutObservable<moment.Moment> = ko.observable(moment());
-    ```

-Computed Text Properties
-    For each reference navigation property and each Enum property on your POCO, a `KnockoutComputed<string>` property will be created that will provide the text to display for that property.
-For navigation properties, this will be the property on the class annotated with [[ListText]](/modeling/model-components/attributes/list-text.md).

-    ``` ts
-    public companyText: () => string;
-    public genderText: () => string;
-    ```

-Collection Navigation Property Helpers
-    For each collection navigation property on the POCO, the following members will be created:

-    - A method that will add a new object to that collection property.
-If `autoSave` is specified, the auto-save behavior of the new object will be set to that value.
-Otherwise, the inherited default will be used (see [ViewModel Configuration](/stacks/ko/client/model-config.md))

-    ``` ts
-    public addToAddresses: (autoSave?: boolean) => ViewModels.Address;
-    ```

-    - A `KnockoutComputed<string>` that evaluates to a relative url for the generated table view that contains only the items that belong to the collection navigation property.

-    ``` ts
-    public addressesListUrl: KnockoutComputed<string>;
-    ```

-Reference Navigation Property Helpers
-    For each reference navigation property on the POCO, the following members will be created:

-    - A method that will call `showEditor` on that current value of the navigation property, or on a new instance if the current value is null.

-    ``` ts
-    public showCompanyEditor: (callback?: any) => void;
-    ```

-Instance Method Members
-    For each [Instance Method](/modeling/model-components/methods.md) on your POCO, the members outlined in [Methods - Generated TypeScript](/stacks/ko/client/methods.md) will be created.

-Enum Members
+### Enum Members
 For each `enum` property on your POCO, the following will be created:

-    - A static array of objects with properties `id` and `value` that represent all the values of the enum.

-    ``` ts
+<Prop def="public genderText: KnockoutComputed<string | null>" lang="ts" />

+A `KnockoutComputed<string>` property that will provide the text to display for that property.

-    public genderValues: Coalesce.EnumValue[] = [
+<Prop def="public genderValues: Coalesce.EnumValue[] = [
     { id: 1, value: 'Male' },
     { id: 2, value: 'Female' },
     { id: 3, value: 'Other' },
-    ];
-    ```

-    - A TypeScript enum that mirrors the C# enum directly.
-This enum is in a sub-namespace of `ViewModels` named the same as the class name.

-    ``` ts
+];" lang="ts" />

+A static array of objects with properties `id` and `value` that represent all the values of the enum.

-    export namespace Person {
+<Prop def="export namespace Person {
     export enum GenderEnum {
         Male = 1,
         Female = 2,
         Other = 3,
     };
-    }
-    ```
+}" lang="ts" no-class />

+A TypeScript enum that mirrors the C# enum directly.
+This enum is in a sub-namespace of `ViewModels` named the same as the class name.

+### Collection Navigation Property Helpers
+For each collection navigation property on the POCO, the following members will be created:

+<Prop def="public addToAddresses: (autoSave?: boolean) => ViewModels.Address;" lang="ts" />

+A method that will add a new object to that collection property.
+If `autoSave` is specified, the auto-save behavior of the new object will be set to that value.
+Otherwise, the inherited default will be used (see [ViewModel Configuration](/stacks/ko/client/model-config.md))

+<Prop def="public addressesListUrl: KnockoutComputed<string>;" lang="ts" />

+A `KnockoutComputed<string>` that evaluates to a relative url for the generated table view that contains only the items that belong to the collection navigation property.

+### Reference Navigation Property Helpers

+<Prop def="public showCompanyEditor: (callback?: any) => void;" lang="ts" />

+For each reference navigation property on the POCO a method will be created that will call `showEditor` on that current value of the navigation property, or on a new instance if the current value is null.

+<Prop def="public companyText: KnockoutComputed<string>;" lang="ts" />

+For each reference navigation property, a `KnockoutComputed<string>` property will be created that will provide the text to display for that property.
+This will be the property on the class annotated with [[ListText]](/modeling/model-components/attributes/list-text.md).

+### Instance Method Members

+<Prop def="public readonly getBirthdate = new Person.GetBirthdate(this);
+public static GetBirthdate = class GetBirthdate extends Coalesce.ClientMethod<Person, moment.Moment> { ... };" lang="ts" />

+For each [Instance Method](/modeling/model-components/methods.md) on your POCO, a class and instance member will be created as described in [Methods - Generated TypeScript](/stacks/ko/client/methods.md).